cxa-unique/RoDR/README.md

 **Train Query:** we also need to generate variations for train queries to enhance the DR model.
-Similar to Dev set, we first generate eight variation sets for the train query set, and then merge them uniformly to obtain the final train query variation set (our generated one is available in the `data/msmarco_passage/query/train` folder), which is used to insert variations into the training data, by adding a `'query_variation'` field into each training examples.
+Similar to Dev set, we first generate eight variation sets for the train query set, and then merge them uniformly to obtain the final train query variation set (our generated train query variation file is available in the `data/msmarco_passage/query/train` folder), which is used to insert variations into the training data, by adding a `'query_variation'` field into each training examples.
 You can refer to `construct_train_query_variations.py` script after you obtain train variation sets and original training data.